stealthio/spelltest/README.md

 The recipe is:

 BDB

 BBB

 XXX

 B -> Bookshelf

 D -> Diamond

 X -> None

 Just place the researcher down and right-click it to open up its interface.

 ![Researcher Crafting](screenshots/researcher_interface_empty_labeled.png)

 1 - 6 : Here you can put in your ingredients for your spell.
-The better the ingredient (better -> rare, shiny, special), the better might be the outcome.
-It's also important where you put your ingredient in, each of the slots is for a different aspect of the spell.
+The better the ingredient (better -> rare, shiny, special), the better the outcome might be.
+It's also important where you put your ingredient in, each of the slots is affecting a different aspect of the spell.
-Once you've filled all the slots a list will appear where you have to define the spell behaviour.
+Once you've filled all slots, a list will appear in which you have to define the spell behaviour.

 7 : This slot needs to be filled with a sheet of paper.

-8 : Once you're filled all the slots and selected a spell effect from the popup - list, you may create your spell.
-If you did everything accordingly the ingredients are consumed and the paper is transformed into your new spell!
+8 : Once you've filled all the slots and selected a spell effect from the popup-list, you may create your spell.
+If you did everything correctly, the ingredients are consumed and the paper is transformed into your new spell!

-9 : You might want to give your spells different names as they become hard to manage otherwise
+9 : You might want to give your spells different names, as they become hard to manage otherwise

 ![Researcher Crafting](screenshots/researcher_interface_filled.png)
 ![Researcher Crafting](screenshots/researcher_interface_result.png)

 ## Spells

-Now that you have crafted your first spell you can try it out by left-clicking a nearby block and see what happens.
+Now that you have crafted your first spell, you can try it out by left-clicking a nearby block and watch what happens.
 Heres what happens with our dirt - wall spell:
 ![Researcher Crafting](screenshots/researcher_interface_result_ingame.png)